By Dr. Stephen Knoyer, DC, CCSP

 - Trouble with balance

-- The eyes move oddly, difficulty with focusing, unequal pupil size
+- The eyes move oddly, and difficulty with focusing, unequal pupil size

 - Persisting or increasing headache